asushiye/java-learning/IO/chapter-10-01/README.md

 * Files
 * Pipes
 * Network Connections
-* In A memory Buffers (e.g. arrays)
+* In-memory Buffers (e.g. arrays)
 * System.in, System.out, System.error

-a program reading data from a source and writing it to some destination:
+a program reading data from-source and writing it to some destination:

-> Source  A  A > Program   A  A > Destination
+> Source --> Program  --> Destination

 ## Streams data flow

-A stream is a conceptually endless flow of data.
+A stream is-conceptually endless flow of data.

-You can either read from a stream or write to a stream.
+You can either read from-stream or write to-stream.

-A stream is connected to a data source or a data destination.
+A stream is connected to-data source or-data destination.

 Streams in Java IO can be either byte based (reading and writing bytes) or character based (reading and writing characters).

-> Source  A  A > InputStream / Reader   A  A > Program
+> Source --> InputStream / Reader  --> Program
-> Program   A  A > OutputStream / Writer   A  A >  Destination
+> Program  --> OutputStream / Writer  -->  Destination

 ## Java IO Purposes and Features